Time for improved sports results and better wellbeing with advanced analytics.

 The application tailored for the Finnish Olympic Committee to support elite sports coaching is based on TietoEVRY’s 360° Training and Wellbeing product.
 The application was developed in a pilot project in 2019–2020.
 The application development continues – data sources are being added while more and more sports test the app.

 In the pilot phase, the system was developed together with coaches who work with Nordic combined and track and field athletes.
-The data has been gathered and combined from the eLogger training diary app, Polar’s Polar Flow data base, and the test and health data entered directly to the app by athletes and coaches.
+The data has been gathered and combined from the eLogger training diary app, Polar’s Polar Flow data base, and the test and health data entered directly into the app by athletes and coaches.

 “The system brings the data together.
 Being able to monitor all the athletes in a group allows the coach to form a big picture of the trainees’ situation and to make well-informed coaching decisions”, Manager Olli Ohtonen from the Olympic Training Center Vuokatti-Ruka says.